Do emotions control your life?

 Why do it alone?
 Validation + Problem solving + Perspective taking = Wisdom.
 Because real life learning doesn’t happen in a vacuum!

-If you are the parent of an Emotionally Extreme Teen click here for Adolescent Groups.
+If you are the parent of an Emotionally Extreme Teen please be aware that as of August 2020 I am no longer offering teen groups or parenting groups.
 If you are an adult looking for services, keep reading.

 Problems you experience